haziq10-svg/First_Web/README.md

-Dowload the zip and open html
+Dowload the zip ,extracted zip and open html